 Support recruitment and selection of new Breakthrough students.

-Support middle school guidance processes for fifth and eighth grade students and families.
+Oversee middle school guidance process for fifth grade students and families.

 Collaborate effectively with other Breakthrough staff members, as well as staff at San Francisco Day School and other Breakthrough sites nationally; participate actively in staff meetings.